bitquery/streaming-data-platform-docs/docs/graphql/query.md

 ## Query vs Subscription

 Query is used to query the data.
-When you need get updated results, you query the endpoint again with the query.
+When you need get updated results, you must query the endpoint again with the same or another query.

 Subscription is used to get data updates.
-You define a [subscription](subscription), and after the new da
+You define a [subscription](subscription), and after the new data appear, it will delivered to you without any actions from your side.

+This defines the cases when to use one or another:

+* use queries when you need data once, or the data not likely changed during its usage period
+* use subscriptions for the "live" data, or when data may be changed while using it

 Queries and [subscriptions](subscription) use identical schemas, except some attributes of the top